spcourse/populations-oo/80 phase8/contents.md

 There are also some modifications that are required to handle the actual reproduction.
 For example, the `Creature` class has a boolean attribute named `reproduce` to flag that a new creature of the same type needs to be created.
 The `Experiment` class has a new method `resolve_reproduction()` to detect these flags and create new creatures when needed.
 The methods `add_rabbits()` and `add_foxes()` can be reused to add these creatures to the system.

 One of our goals was to make it possible to set the values for the `birthrate` of all foxes and/or rabbits to a specific value when initializing the `Experiment`.
 This means that the birthrates for foxes and rabbits need to become attributes of the `Experiment` class, as they are needed every time we use `add_rabbits()` or `add_foxes()`.

+> You might have noticed the code duplication in the methods `add_rabbits()` and `add_foxes()`.
+Alternative ways of implementing the experiment parameters or the aforementioned methods would make the code more complex, and therefore more difficult to implement.
+We have opted for the easier implementation. _If you are up to the challenge, you are allowed improve the implementation of these features, as long as the code functions in the same way._

 ### Specification